amit0rana/betterOptionsTrading/betterUpstox.md

 # betterUpstox

+I have stopped trading on Upstox so this script is not updated.
+I am told it doesn't work anymore.

 This userscript adds simple features on https://pro.upstox.com/trading UI

 * Problem: We have several positions open at one time and it gets difficult to only focus on position belonging to specific strategy.